phlegmaticprogrammer/LANumerics/README.md

 * [Linear Least Squares](#linear-least-squares)
 * [Matrix Decompositions](#matrix-decompositions)

-Complete documentation of the *LANumerics* API will eventually become available, but this is, just like the package itself, still work in progress.
-If you feel like experimenting and exploring more of the currently available functionality, examining the [current tests](https://github.com/phlegmaticprogrammer/LANumerics/tree/master/Tests/LANumericsTests) could provide a good starting point beyond this README.

 ---

 ## Usage

 *LANumerics* is a normal Swift package and can be added to your app [in the usual way](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
 After adding it to your app, import `LANumerics` (and also `Numerics` if you use complex numbers).